variantstudios/comscience4help.com/_posts/2018-09-12-avoiding-survey-pitfalls.md

 For the untrained, surveys are fraught with pitfalls that can produce faulty data and result in erroneous conclusions.

-The blogs will identify the major pitfall and then suggest guidelines to avoid the pitfalls.
+The blogs will identify the major pitfall and then suggest guidelines to avoid the pitfalls.&nbsp; &nbsp;